Here’s How to Set Sales Goals (That Get Results)

 (Source: Spotio)

-Here’s a template specifically designed for your field sales reps.
+Here’s a template designed for your field sales reps.
 To help them keep themselves accountable.
 It’s a step-by-step document that any rep would find useful.

 Want More Great Resources on Sales Goals?